manaroz/Yachtbook/README.md

 * [Author](#author)

 ## General info
-YACHT@BOOK - an app made as part of studies.
+YACHT@BOOK - an app made as part of my work

 ## Technologies